Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Methodology

-\paragraph{Large Language Models.}To benchmark the performance of the fine-tuned SLMs, we additionally evaluate three commercial Large Language Models, namely GPT-4.1, Gemini-2.5-Flash and Virtuoso-Large.
+To benchmark the performance of the fine-tuned SLMs, we additionally evaluate three commercial LLMs, namely GPT-4.1, Gemini-2.5-Flash and Virtuoso-Large.
 All proprietary LLMs were evaluated under identical input prompts and context conditions to ensure fair comparison with the fine-tuned SLMs.
 GPT-4.1, Virtuoso-Large and Gemini-2.5-Flash were configured with the same decoding parameters (temperature = 0.7, top-$p$ = 0.9).
-Virtuoso-Large is accessed via the ArcII AI platform and is based on a Qwen-2.5-72B model architecture.
+Virtuoso-Large is accessed via the Arcee AI platform and is based on a Qwen-2.5-72B model architecture.
 As Gemini-2.5-Flash is a reasoning-oriented model, its thinking budget was explicitly set to zero to disable explicit reasoning during inference.
 For consistency, all LLMs were evaluated using the same maximum generation length of 128 tokens.
 All LLM inferences were conducted via their respective API endpoints using the same test set and evaluation settings as the fine-tuned SLMs.